monddelrosario/NewsApp/README.md

 ## Packages used

-Axios - Making HTTP requests to fetch or save data React-native-elements -for UI elements
+1. Axios - Making HTTP requests to fetch or save data
+1. React-native-elements -for UI elements
-@react-navigation - for navigation and stackcontainer
+1. @react-navigation - for navigation and stackcontainer
+1. dayjs - for formatting date for user-friendly

 # Troubleshoot